 Pizza Balotelli

-Near the old harbour you can eat at Pizzeria Les Amoureux (Boulevard Stalingrad 46), a real Italian pizzeria, with the run of the place by a real Neapolitan.
-That he's a real Napoli tifoso can be known because of the several scarfs and old papers at the wall.
-In restaurant L'Auberge des Quatre Chemins they serve a special 'Pizza Balotelli'.
-It marks a special place, because in this restaurant in the north west of the city (Chemin du Peyron 1, Saint-Jeannet) Balotelli signed his contract for OGC Nice, in the presence of agent Mino Raiola, Nice-manager Favre and chairman Rivière.
-The Pizza Balotelli comes with sun-dried tomatoes, capers and ricotta cheese and costs 10,50.
+Near the old harbour, you can eat at Pizzeria Les Amoureux (Boulevard Stalingrad 46), a real Italian pizzeria which is run by a real Neapolitan.
+That he's a real Napoli tifoso becomes obvious because of the several scarves and old papers on the wall.
+In the restaurant L'Auberge des Quatre Chemins they serve a special 'Pizza Balotelli'.
+It marks a special place, because in this restaurant in the northwest of the city (Chemin du Peyron 1, Saint-Jeannet) Balotelli signed his contract for OGC Nice, in the presence of agent Mino Raiola, Nice manager Favre and chairman Rivière.
+The Pizza Balotelli comes with sun-dried tomatoes, capers and ricotta cheese and costs €10,50.

 Stade Pierre de Coubertin